-The Centre was established in 1993 with the School of Applied Bioscience, the Schools of Biochemistry and Molecular Genetics and Immunology (Faculty of Biological and Behavioural Sciences), CSIRO, and three industry partners to provide a coordinated research and educational base to generate development of improved and novel natural food ingredients, principally through the use of microorganisms.
+The Centre was established in 1993 and involves the School of Applied Bioscience (Faculty of Applied Science), the Schools of Biochemistry and Molecular Genetics and Microbiology and Immunology (Faculty of Biological and Behavioural Sciences), CSIRO, and three industry partners to provide a coordinated research and educational base to generate development of improved and novel natural food ingredients, principally through the use of microorganisms.

 The five partners in the CRC have the combined expertise in research and commercialisation to market the first ingredients within four years.
-The ingredients that the Centre aims to develop include starter cultures, anti-microbial agents, antioxidants, fat substitutes, texture modifiers, colours, flavours, problotics and biocontrol agents.
+The ingredients that the prepared for resource providers in accordance with the law and contractual arrangements; and accounting systems and reports designed for the decision makers within an organisation.